Thank you to our program funder

 ASHA International and the Arts & Healing Resiliency Center at Mind Matters, PC welcome you to the “Create Resilience Youth Mental Health Campaign.”

 Mental Health & The Voices of Youth

 To be brave is to act with authenticity despite having fear.
 To express from deep knowing that comes from lived experience can be an act of bravery.
-The If My Words Could Make A Difference Youth Mental Health Campaign is honored to share with you insight from thoughtful and brave words, ideas, and creative contributions on how to improve youth mental health.
-Below are submission received, click on each image to view the full submission.
+The Create Resilience Youth Mental Health Campaign is honored to share with you insight from thoughtful and brave words, ideas, and creative contributions on how to improve youth mental health.
+Below are the submission received, click on each image to view the full submission.

 Hope, healing, and new ways to serve and live can be found within the pages of “Mental Health & The Voices of Youth.”
 In reflective response and heartfelt caring may we respond with individual, community, and systemic acts of inspired bravery on behalf of youth and their mental health well-being.

 I want to submit my drawing of my dog Sally, because she’s becoming very important in helping my mental health.
 I adopted her three weeks ago, so we’re still getting to know each other, but we already have a special bond.